lasso-sustech/wifi-test-ns3/README.md

 ### Preparation

+- Ubuntu 20.04 or above.

-- Install NS3 and the dependencies via one step: `make install-ns3`.
+- Install NS3 and the dependencies in one step: `make install-ns3`.

 - You can customize the installation in `scripts/install.sh` script.